-- the cyclical nature of the demand for the products of semiconductor customers; - · excess inventory levels in the channels of distribution, including our customers; - · excess production capacity; and - · accelerated declines in average selling prices.
+- the cyclical nature of the supply/demand imbalances in the semiconductor industry; - · a decline in demand for end-user products that incorporate our semiconductors; - · excess inventory levels in the channels of distribution, including our customers; - · excess production capacity; and - accelerated declines in average selling prices.

-If current conditions do not improve in the near term or if these or other conditions in the semiconductor industry occur in the future, we will be adversely affected.
+If current conditions do not improve in the near term or if these conditions in the semiconductor industry occur in the future, as they likely will to a lesser or greater degree, our business will continue to be adversely affected.